 At first glance, there’s not a whole lot that separates individual Iyengar practices from Ashtanga.
 This makes a certain amount of sense, as B.K.S.
 Iyengar and Sri K. Pattabhi Jois (the “fathers” of Iyengar and Ashtanga Yoga, respectively) had the same teacher.
 It is only when one commits to either school that the subtle differences between them emerge.

 Where Ashtangis focus on doing the practice for a long time, Iyengar yogis focus on doing the practice right.
 If the Ashtanga mantra is “practice, practice, practice,” then the Iyengar mantra would be “technique, sequence, timing.”
-Rather than “rep it out” the way that jocks might, Iyengar yogis focus on perfecting their alignment with the aid of props: bolsters, blocks, straps and so on to achieve optimum results, allowing the elderly, the ill and the infirm to enjoy the benefits of physical practice just as deeply as their Ashtangi cousins.
+Rather than “rep it out” the way the jocks might, Iyengar yogis focus on perfecting their alignment with the aid of props—bolsters, blocks, straps and so on—to achieve optimum results, allowing the elderly, the ill and the infirm to enjoy the benefits of physical practice just as deeply as their Ashtangi cousins.